-Over the past few weeks, the UK Government has announced several measures to provide financial support to the businesses impacted by coronavirus.
-So far, the Chancellor’s announcements have included support for self-employed individuals or members of a partnership, but contractors operating through their own PSCs may be uncertain about what's available to them.
+Since the start of the coronavirus pandemic, the UK Government has announced several measures to provide financial support to businesses impacted by the disruption.
+There has been much published on support for self-employed individuals or members of a partnership, but there has been some confusion as to what is available to contractors operating through their own PSCs.
 Andy Vessey of Larsen Howie talks us through the financial support from Government that PSCs can access:

 1. VAT deferment